fetiu/cyrup/README.md

 }
 ```

-Accesing declared data is the same as the languages we're used to.
+Using declared data is the same as the other computer languages we're used to.

 - `a = b`  assigns 2 to a variable
 - `c.equals(a)` : returns true